Statistics: I was born in

 basics of reasoning generally.
 In my own case, a working

-understanding of logic would have answered a lot of questions, and saved
+understanding of logic would have answered countless questions, and saved

 for answers on many topics.
 And I can only suppose that the same must